-Mayor Jason West talks about why he feels it is his constitutional duty to continue solemnizing same sex marriages even though he was arrested Wednesday for breaking the state’s marriage law. [includes transcript]
+Mayor Jason West talks about why he feels it is his constitutional duty to continue solemnizing same-sex marriages even though he was arrested Wednesday for breaking the state’s marriage law. [includes transcript]

-JASON WEST: Good morning, Amy.
+MAYOR JASON WEST: Good morning, Amy.

-JASON WEST: Actually, I see it as my decision to uphold the law.
+MAYOR JASON WEST: Actually, I see it as my decision to uphold the law.
 There’s actually one clarification.
 We’re not issuing marriage licenses here.
-And New York State doesn’t require them.
-Article 3 of Section 25 of the Domestic Relations Law says that as long as the marriage license is properly solemnized, you don’t need a license, and that’s what I’ve done, I’ve solemnized these marriages.
+And New York state doesn’t require them.
+Article 3, Section 25 of the Domestic Relations Law says as long as the marriage is properly solemnized, you don’t need a license, as long as it’s been properly solemnized.
+And that’s what I’ve done, is I’ve solemnized these marriages.

-JASON WEST: I have plead not guilty.
+MAYOR JASON WEST: I pled not guilty, yeah.

 AMY GOODMAN: When do you go to trial?

 MAYOR JASON WEST: I’ve been told three weeks, as far as I know.
 I was arraigned on Wednesday, and I go back in three weeks.